-Probate is the Order made by the Supreme Court of Victoria that allows the person who has been appointed within a Will to manage the will maker’s estate (“Executor”), to act in accordance with a Will.
-It confirms the authority of the Executor to look after the estate of the deceased and to distribute the assets to the people entitled to them under the terms of the Will (“Beneficiaries”).
+Probate is the Order made by the Supreme Court of Victoria that allows the person appointed within a Will to manage the willmaker’s estate (“Executor“) to act in accordance with the Will.
+It confirms the authority of the Executor to look after the deceased’s estate and distribute the assets to the people entitled to them under the terms of the Will (“Beneficiaries“).

 When is Probate Necessary?

 When a deceased person leaves behind a Will, probate is required in order to give the Executor the right to deal with assets, such as real estate and money being held in bank accounts.

 Real estate cannot be transferred to the Beneficiaries unless probate has been obtained.

 The exception to this rule is where a surviving joint proprietor seeks to have the real estate transferred to them as the sole survivor.
 Additionally, banks will only allow the Executor to deal with accounts with a balance over a certain amount if probate has been granted.
 Banks will, however, usually pay an invoice for a funeral provided that the account holds adequate funds.